PolymerGuy/AXITOM/README.md

 Example
 -------
-Let's now go through the necessary steps for doing reconstruction of a tomogram based on a single image.
+Let us now go through the necessary steps for doing a reconstruction of a tomogram based on a single image.
 First, we need to import the tools

     import axitom as tom